hellscent/hellscent/README.md

 <p align="center"> preferably W2I

 <p align="center"> I'd usually get back at you if you whispered me, but if I didn't, I'm probably AFK.
-So maybe leave a message on my Retrospring instead."
+So maybe leave a message on my neorospring instead.

 <p align="center"> I'm open with making friends but I can be very awkward at first [ I'm a young adult so there will be some boundaries]